CowboyLva/ebiomes/README.txt

 As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, should they use a different mod for adding bamboo.
 Although it's also recommended to disable reregistering of decorations.

+More experienced users can disable Humid Savanna and Japanese rainforest by commenting them out in init.lua.
+Mod author has not added a toggle for these, because bamboo.lua kind of depends on jprainforest.lua file.

 ## Additions

 - Deciduous forest variants - Warm and Cold Deciduous forests